-- ♠ When working on the braking system, always make sure that there is absolutely no pressure in the system.
-Even when the engine is switched off there will be some residual pressure in the system. - When doing repair work, make sure your environment is very clean.
+- When doing repair work, make sure your environment is very clean.
 Immediately close all open ports on the components and on pipes using plugs. - For safety reasons the pressure switch needs to be replaced as a whole if damaged.

 8. PARKING BRAKE SYSTEM